cbreider/tf_unet_tvflow_transfer_brats2015/README.md

 Author: Christian Breiderhoff
 created  2019-2020

-Python3 tool to pre train Unet on total variation smoothed images (regression with MSE), to enhance segmentation performance on brats 2015 dataset.
+Python3 Tool to pre-train a CNN Model on Total Variation smoothed images (regression with MSE), to enhance segmentation performance.
+It is also possible to pre-train the CNN in an auto encoder fashion.

+Currently only 2D U-Net with Brats 2015 data set are implemented

 This Projects is still under development so check out for changes some time.
 ## Requirements
+tool
 Written in python 3.5

 Necessary packages